SebastianGalo/slowtech_midi_controller/README.md

 # Open source is key

 Big thanks to the Swedish facebook group Arduinobubblan and the Arduino community forum for supporting and helping along the way.

+This project is free to develope and use according to MIT licence.
+Keep it open source for the future!